Franklin, Texas

-Franklin is a city and the county seat of Robertson County, Texas, United States.
-It is within the Brazos Valley on the cusp of East and Central Texas.
+Franklin is a city in, and the county seat of, Robertson County, Texas, United States.
+It is within the Brazos Valley, on the cusp of the East and Central Texas regions.
 As of the 2020 census, the city population was 1,614.
+The original name of the town was Morgan and it was made county seat in 1879.

 Geography

-Franklin lies near the geographic center of the county, on an upland prairie that is drained by the branches of three creeks.
-Touchstone Branch, to the north, runs westward into Mud Creek; South Mineral Creek drains waters eastward to the Navasota River; and the forks of Cedar Creek run to the south, passing Mount Pleasant, Henry Prairie and Wheelock.
+Franklin lies near the geographic center of the county, on an upland prairie that is drained by the branches of three creeks: Touchstone Branch, to the north, runs westward into Mud Creek; South Mineral Creek drains waters eastward to the Navasota River; and the forks of Cedar Creek run to the south, passing Mount Pleasant, Henry Prairie and Wheelock.